Codecademy/docs/content/dart/concepts/type-conversion/terms/tryParse/tryParse.md

  - 'paths/computer-science'
 ---

-In Dart, .tryParse() is a static method available on several data types, such as int, for example.
-The .tryParse() method returns a nullable value of the target data type if the parsing is successful.
-If parsing fails, the returned value is null.
+In Dart, **`.tryParse()`** is a static method available on several data types, such as `int` and `double`, for example.
+When called on a `string`, the `.tryParse()` method attempts to parse the string and returns a nullable value of the target data type if the parsing is successful.
+However, if parsing fails due to an invalid format in the string, the method returns `null`.

 ## Syntax